prototypefund/reproducible-website/_events/berlin2017/agendabrainstorming.md

 ### Bootstrap 1

 - how acceptable is a not fully from source bootstrappable GCC
-- what do we call black boxes in boostrap?
+- what do we call black boxes in bootstrap?
 - how far are we from diverse dual compilation?
 - find a way to bootstrap the Haskell compiler GHC without using a binary GHC. * green
 - find a complete bootstrap path for GCC. *** green